HOME

 The Lands in Wakefield All Saints 1622 to 1698

 The "parish" of Wakefield includes the Chapelries of Horbury and Stanley which kept their own records.
 The records for All Saints included the town of Wakefield and the villages of Alverthorpe and Thornes (In the township of Alverthrope with Thornes) and the villages of Wrenthorpe, Stanley and Lingwell Gate (in the township of Wrenthorpe with Stanley).
-There are other villages in the parish but the Land (in the earlier records at least) seem to be associated with the afore named villages.
+There are other villages in the parish but the Lands (in the earlier records at least) seem to be associated with the afore named villages.

 The records for All Saints start in 1613.
 The records are supposed to be listed on the IGI from 1640.
 I did not find any listings for Land until 1622.

+The original research for the Lands in Wakefield was done several years ago using LDS microfilms.
 The LDS FHL has two versions of the Bishop's Transcripts for Wakefield.
 The originals are very faded, poorly photographed, and hard to read.
 A second set of records is a hand written copy made in modern times.
 It is hard to determine when it was copied, but it is written with pencil on the backside of paper that periodically shows a ghost of a business logo showing through.
 The handwriting is quite bad and there seems to be a lot of stuff missing.
 There is also an index of the parish compiled by the LDS Genealogical Society.
 I have used all of these sources in addition to the IGI for the information on the Lands in WAS.

 The records for the Lands in Wakefield All Saints between 1622 and 1698 are as follows: